dankirkham/xkcd-skein-fpga/docs/alu.md

 8. Nonce Pass-through (0xB).
 Nonce corresponding to lowest bits off will be at ALU output.
 ### Writing Constants to Memory
 1. Load value from Constants ROM to Primary Register.
 2. Rotate Primary and Secondary Register left 16-bits.
 First 16-bits are written to RAM.
 3. Rotate Primary and Secondary Register left 16-bits.
 Second 16-bits are written to RAM.
 4. Rotate Primary and Secondary Register left 16-bits.
 Third 16-bits are written to RAM.
 5. Rotate Primary and Secondary Register left 16-bits.
 Fourth 16-bits are written to RAM.
 ### Rotate Left n bits
 TODO: The rotate left 16-bit instructions should actually just be implemented in the memory addressing when writing back to RAM.
 1. Load value into Primary Register See [Loading Value from RAM](#loading-value-from-ram).
-2. Rotate Primary and Secondary Register Left 16-bits.
+2. Rotate Primary Register Left 16-bits.
 (0x2) Do this `n / 16` times.
 3. Rotate Primary Register Left 1-bit.
 (0x3) Do this `n % 16` times.
 4. Read Primary Register.
 (0xC)